dougeby/IntuneDocs/intune/early-edition.md

 For education profiles, new settings will be available under the **Printers** category: **Printers**, **Default printer**, **Add new printers**.

-### New privacy settings for device restrictions <!--1308926 -->

-Two new privacy settings will be available for devices:

-- **Publish user activities**: Set this to **Block** to prevent shared experiences and discovery of recently used resources in the task switcher.

-- **Local activities only**: Set this to **Block** to prevent shared experiences and discovery of recently used resources in task switcher based only on local activity.

 ### macOS Company Portal support for enrollments that use the Device Enrollment Manager <!-- 1352411 -->

 Users will be able to use the Device Enrollment Manager when enrolling with the macOS Company Portal.

-#### New settings for the Edge browser <!--1469166 -->

-Two new settings will be available for devices with the Edge browser: **Path to favorites file** and **Changes to Favorites**.

-### Windows Information Protection (WIP) encrypted data in Windows search results <!-- 1469193 -->

-A new setting in the Windows Information Protection (WIP) policy will allow you to control whether WIP-encrypted data is included in Windows search results.

 ### Line-of-business (LOB) app support for macOS <!-- 1473977 -->
 Intune will provide the capability to install macOS LOB apps.
 LOB apps are apps where you supply the installation file and use Intune to install the app on the device.
 As part of macOS LOB app support, you must use the Microsoft Intune App Wrapping Tool for macOS to pre-process macOS line-of-business (LOB) apps.